synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 or track the network load on the distribution layer.

 On the tracing side, Synnax starts a number of goroutines on server startup.
-The goroutines cannot be tied to a specific request, but intimate knowledge of their state is essential in debugging several classes of issues, most notably behavioral integrity on server startup, shutdown, or failure.
+The goroutines cannot be tied to a specific request, but knowledge of their state is essential in debugging several classes of issues, most notably behavioral integrity on server startup, shutdown, or failure.

 ### 3.0.1 - Vertical Instrumentation